Once you leave NCO you become a part of a very special community: NCO Alumni!

-Every year between 33% and 66% of the National Youth Orchestra is made up of NCO alumni.
+Every year between 33% and 66% of the National Youth Orchestra of Great Britain is made up of NCO alumni.
 In 2015/16, 92 players (56%) in NYO began their musical careers with NCO, making NCO the most important training ground for the UK’s flagship teenage orchestra.

 NCO's work to develop the talent and enthusiasm of our youngest musicians is pivotal to maintaining excellence in classical music in the UK.
 NCO makes a unique contribution to the vibrancy and richness of the UK's cultural landscape.